darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 > **Common Pitfall:**
 > Using sigmoid or tanh in deep networks can lead to vanishing gradients, making training slow or unstable.
 ReLU and its variants are usually better for hidden layers.

+> **Intuition:** The choice of activation function can make or break your network's ability to learn.
+Experiment with different options!

 ### Loss Function

+> **Annotation:** The loss function is the compass that guides the network during training.
+It tells the network how far off its predictions are from the true values.

 The loss function measures how well the network's predictions match the true targets.
 It guides the learning process.